obsidianmd/obsidian-developer-docs/en/Plugins/Releasing/Submission requirements for plugins.md

 ## Keep plugin descriptions short and simple

 Good plugin descriptions help users understand your plugin quickly and succinctly.
-Good descriptions often start with a an action statement such as:
+Good descriptions often start with an action statement such as:

 - "Translate selected text into..."
 - "Generate notes automatically from..."